pratyoyd/XData-main-springboot/README.md

 ### 1. Both SQL Strings

 This is hosted in /test/getxdataoutput.
 We will coming to the input JSON format in a bit..

 You can use both Postman and Swagger for calling this API.
+#### Postman Steps
-For Postman, you need to send a post request to http://localhost:8080/test/rest/uploadXDATA.
-You can have the body format as 'raw' and populate the json in the body.
-Make sure to make the format as 'JSON'.
+1. Create a post request to http://localhost:8080/test/getxdataoutput
+2. Change body format to 'raw' and populate the json in the body.
+3. Make sure to change data type  to 'JSON'.
 ![Screenshot from 2022-08-07 17-48-18](https://user-images.githubusercontent.com/104480282/183290206-635f7b88-ad71-4aaf-aee3-02a422917a08.png)

+#### Swagger Steps
-For Swagger, you need to open http://localhost:8080/swagger-ui/index.html#/ in your web browser.
+You need to open http://localhost:8080/swagger-ui/index.html#/ in your web browser.
 In the JSONInput field of the /test/getxdataoutput post request, populate the input JSON.
 Make sure to change the parameter content type to "application/json".

 ![Screenshot from 2022-08-07 17-49-40](https://user-images.githubusercontent.com/104480282/183290256-b144e857-8b88-4002-b003-fe053a310854.png)

 ### 2. Instructor: SQL String and Student: JSON

 This currently works through Postman.

+1. Create a post request to the URL: http://localhost:8080/test/rest/uploadXDATA.
+2. Change the body type to "form-data".
+3. The form will have 2 inputs - file and jsonInput. file accepts input of type of "file" and jsonInput accepts inputs of type "text".
-You need to go send a post request to the URL: http://localhost:8080/test/rest/uploadXDATA.
-Change the body type to form data.
-Upload your input SQL jar in the field for "file".
-Upload your input json in the field called jsonInput.
-Make sure to change the format of input to text.
+4. Upload your input SQL jar in the field for file.
+Upload your input json in the field for jsonInput.
 ![Screenshot from 2022-08-07 17-44-35](https://user-images.githubusercontent.com/104480282/183290125-8631dcb4-85fa-43fc-a54a-6c1efac41696.png)

 ## What kind of JARs does XDATA accept?